LIMUNIMI/ICASSP19/README.md

 This is code to reproduce the results in [this paper](https://ieeexplore.ieee.org/document/8683582).

+## This fork is a modified version to train the model on the Maestro dataset.

+Just do anything as described in the following original README, but instead of MAPS download Maestro and don't run the script to create the metadata of songs.

 ## Installation

 - it is recommended you first create a python 3 virtual environment